 Here are some tips for busting your dog's boredom, and putting an end to problem behaviors:

-If your dog is being destructive, chances are he's looking for a way to burn off energy and bust boredom.
+If your dog is being destructive, chances are he's looking for a way to burn off energy.
 What better way to burn energy than exercise?
 There are a number of ways to add exercise to your dog's daily routine.
 It can be as simple as a walk around the neighborhood or a game of fetch in the backyard.
 High energy dogs may need something more.
 Border Collies, pit bulls, and other high energy dogs may do well with running for exercise or getting involved in a dog sport, such as agility.

 Give Your Dog Interesting Toys

 Giving your dog something interesting to play with is another way to keep boredom at bay.
 Try out different toys to see which ones appeal to your dog most.
 It's also important that toys hold their interest for a little while.
 Most dog trainers recommend toys that are fun and also offer dogs a mental challenge.
 There are a number of food-dispensing toys that fit the bill.
 Toys such as Kongs or Buster Cubes work great.
 A Kong can be stuffed with some of your dog's favorite treats or food, and your dog then works to get the food out.
 Buster Cubes are similar in that you can fill them with food or treats.
 Your dog has to push them around to get the toy to dispense the food.
+Caution: Avoid toys that pets can break into pieces and ingest, have a string attached to them (like rope toys), or are inappropriately sized so your pet can swallow them.

 For dogs who like to chew, dog bones may keep them entertained for awhile.
 Just be careful about the bones you choose for your dog.
 Bones have been linked to a number of health problems, including intestinal blockages, tooth fractures, and stomach irritation.
 Talk to your veterinarian about the safest bones for your dog.